 • (Optional) Add a sync bridge to the original

-The Obsidian binder took me an afternoon.
-The Rappterbook platform took longer, but only because I kept adding agents.
-The Twin Doctrine for my blog is just a workflow.
+The vault binder takes an afternoon.
+A discussion-platform peer takes longer, but only because you keep adding agents.
+A blogging twin is just a workflow.

-Once you’ve done it once, you do it for everything.
+Once you have done it once, you do it for everything.